apache/flink/docs/dev/table/hive/index.md

 </div>
 </div>

-If you use the hive version of HDP or CDH, you need to refer to the dependency in the previous section and select a similar version.

-And you need to specify selected and supported "hive-version" in yaml, HiveCatalog and HiveModule.

 ### Program maven

 If you are building your own program, you need the following dependencies in your mvn file.